apple502j/parse-sb3-blocks/README.md

 - boolArg: Array of arguments which must be boolean.
 Used to fill empty arguments with `EmptyBooleanInput`.
 If omitted, empty array is used.

 ## Building
-Node 14+ is preferred for building.
+Node 16+ is required for building.
 Type `npm run build`, which generates locale files.

 ### env
 - `mode`: Unless set to `dev`, the result is minified.
+Add `docs` to update the JS file used in demo.